DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/05 Bind the Scheduler to Data.md

 * [Custom data sources](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Custom_Data_Sources/).

-Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource) option to specify a data source.
+Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource) property to specify a data source.
 In this tutorial, we will use a local array.
+Its objects have non-standard fields.
+To specify what standard field each custom one defines, we will use the following **Scheduler**'s properties: [textExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#textExpr), [startDateExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#startDateExpr), [endDateExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#endDateExpr), [allDayExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr), and [recurrenceRuleExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#recurrenceRuleExpr).

-[note]The widget supports three types of appointments: one-time, all-day, and recurring.
+[note]The UI component supports three types of appointments: one-time, all-day, and recurring.
 The used data source contains them all.

 ---
 ##### jQuery